-4. Determining that the evaluation properly that correcting the causes would of the same and similar problems.
+4. Determining that the causal evaluation properly ensured that correcting the causes would preclude repetition of the same and similar problems.
 Complex problems may have more than one root cause as well as several contributing causes.
 The evaluation should include a process to verify that corrective actions for the identified root causes do not rely on unstated assumptions or conditions that are not controlled or ensured.

-For example, evaluations that are based on normal modes of operation may not be valid for accident modes or other off normal modes of operation.
+For example, causal evaluations that are based on normal modes of operation may not be valid for accident modes or other “off normal” modes of operation.

 5. Determining that the evaluation appropriately considered other possible root causes.
 Providing a rationale for ruling out alternative possible root causes helps to ensure the validity of the specific root causes that are identified.

-evaluation should include a proper consideration of prior occurrences of the same or similar problems at the facility and knowledge of prior operating experience.
-This review is necessary to help develop the specific root and contributing causes and to provide indication as to whether the issue is due to a more fundamental concern involving weaknesses in the corrective action program.
+In determining whether the causal evaluation considered prior occurrences of the performance issue(s) and knowledge of prior operating experience, the causal evaluation should include a proper consideration of prior occurrences of the same or similar problems at the facility and knowledge of prior operating experience.
+This review is necessary to help develop the specific root and contributing causes and also to provide indication as to whether the issue is due to a more fundamental concern involving weaknesses in the licensee’s corrective action program.
+The licensee’s causal evaluation should do the following:

 Broadly question the applicability of other similar events or issues with related root or contributing causes.

-For example, evaluations associated with outage activities and safety-related systems could include a review of prior operating experience involving off-normal operation of systems, unusual system alignments, and infrequently performed evolutions.
+For example, causal evaluations associated with outage activities and safety-related systems could include a review of prior operating experience involving off-normal operation of systems, unusual system alignments, and infrequently performed evolutions.

-Determine previous evaluations corrective actions missed or inappropriately characterized the issues.
-Determine those aspects of corrective actions that did not of the problem.
+Determine whether previous causal evaluations, corrective actions, or both, missed or inappropriately characterized the issues.
+Determine those aspects of the corrective actions that did not preclude repetition of the problem.

-For example, the evaluation should review the implementation of the previously specified corrective actions and the identified root causes to determine process or performance errors that may have contributed to the repeat occurrence.
+For example, the evaluation should review the implementation of the previously specified corrective actions and reassess the identified root causes to determine process or performance errors that may have contributed to the repeat occurrence.

-Determine the evaluation for the current specifically addresses those aspects of the prior or corrective actions that were not successfully .
+Determine whether the causal evaluation for the current performance deficiency specifically addresses those aspects of the prior causal evaluations or corrective actions that were not successfully resolved.

-For example, if during the review of a tagging error that resulted in a valve the licensee determines that a similar problem occurred, and the corrective actions focused on individual training, then the evaluation for the repeat occurrence should document why the previous corrective actions were inadequate.
+For example, if, during the review of a tagging error that resulted in a mispositioned valve, the licensee determines that a similar problem occurred previously and the corrective actions focused only on individual training, then the causal evaluation for the repeat occurrence should document why the previous corrective actions were inadequate.

-Include a review of prior documentation of problems and their associated corrective actions to determine similar incidents occurred in the past.
+Include a review of prior documentation of problems and their associated corrective actions to determine whether similar incidents occurred in the past.

-For example, the licensee review of prior operating experienceinternal self-assessments maintenance history adverse problem reports and external developed to identify and track operating experience issues.
-Examples of external may include Information Notices, Generic Letters, and vendorindustry generic communications.
+For example, the licensee staff’s review of prior operating experience should consider internal self-assessments, maintenance history, adverse problem reports, and external databases developed to identify and track operating experience issues.
+Examples of external databases may include Information Notices, Generic Letters, and vendor or industry generic communications.

 The inspectors should discuss the problem and associated root causes with other resident, regional, or headquarters personnel to assess whether previous similar problems or root causes should have been considered.

-evaluation ofcondition and the extent of
+In determining whether the licensee causal evaluation identified the extent-of-condition and the extent-of-cause of the performance issue(s):

-The extentofcondition review should assess the degree the actual condition (e.g., failed valve, inadequate procedure, improper human action may exist in other plant equipment, processes, or human performance.
+The extent-of-condition review should assess the degree to which the actual condition (e.g., failed valve, inadequate procedure, improper human action) may exist in other plant equipment, processes, or human performance.

-The extentofcause review should assess the applicability of the root causes across disciplines or departments different programmatic activities, human performance, or different types of equipment.
+The extent-of-cause review should assess the applicability of the root causes across disciplines or departments for different programmatic activities, human performance, or different types of equipment.